eneliviu/LovePlanningCLI/README.md

 - For the user menu options: [***here.***](assets/images/Demo-functionality.gif)

 ### **1. User-friendly interface**
-***LovinPlans*** is a CLI application that provides an intutive inteface through console dialogs.
+***LovinPlans*** is a CLI application that provides an intuitive usage experience through console dialogs.

-The app opens with the Main Menu than provides the following options:
+- The app opens with a Main Menu than provides the following options:
-- 1 : User Login
+    - 1 (User Login): Login of regsitered users via username and password;
-- 2 : Register a new user
+    - 2 (Register a new user): Requires a vlaid username, password and email address to creates a user profile and a dedicated user worksheet for storing the tasks;
-- 3 : Show the help content for running the application
+    - 3 (Help): Show the help menu content for running the application;
-- 4 : Exit the application
+    - 4 (Exit): Gracefully exiting the application.

+- After Login, the User Menu section handles the following options for the registered users:
+    - 1 (View tasks): List all tasks;
+    - 2 (Add task): Add a new task;
+    - 3 (Delete task): Delete a task;
+    - 4 (Delete account): Delete user account;
+    - 5 (Exit): Return to the main menu.

+- In addition, the users can invoque forced exit by entering 'exit' from the keyboard instead of the suggested options.

-The app doesn not require a steep learning curve to start using it, in order to faciliate the usage, it comes with a Help Menu that for the first time users.
+- The app is user-friendly and easy to start using without a steep learning curve.
+To assist new users, the Main Menu includes a Help Menu option that offers a quick tour of the app's functionality.

-- In order to facilitate beyond the 24 rows provided in the Heroku terminal, the user is provided with functionality to presiodically clean up the console outputs.
+- To facilitate working beyond the 24 rows provided in the Heroku terminal, the app offers functionality for periodically cleaning up console outputs.
-In this way, the user can stay logged and explore the app functionality without constraints related to the terminal height.
+This allows the user to stay logged in and explore the app's functionality without being constrained by the terminal height.
-- The app allows the user to switch betwwen menu options without exiting the application.
+- The app allows users to switch between menu options without exiting the application using recursive function calls.
-- Closing the application is possible throught the menu options, as well as through forced exit
-- The console printing is ituitive yet simple, using a tabel formatting style for displaying the worksheet information.
+- The console printing is intuitive yet simple, utilizing a table formatting style for displaying worksheet information.

 ### **2. Create and delete user accounts**